My photography has felt a little uninspired lately.

 At the end of the week, we met late in the afternoon on Friday for a special celebration.
 Peter served wine as we watched a slide show he put together with his selection of each photographer’s 15 best images.

 Peter gave us enormous latitude in terms of what, where and how we photographed New York with two exceptions.
-He wanted us to commit to color or black and white and to stick with a single focal length.
-(I went with black and white and my favorite lens for street photography, my Canon 35mm f1.4.)
+He wanted us to commit to color or black and white and a single focal length.
+I went with black and white the best focal length for street photography for me was my Canon 35mm f1.4.)

 The reason: he wanted our final presentations to have visual consistency.